neounionresearchgroup/Circumcenter/README.md

 # Circumcenter
-Calculating the coordinates of the circumcenter.
+A C/C++ library for calculating the coordinates of the center of a circumscribed circle.